How To Live On Very Little Money: Extreme Frugality

 My mommy, aunt, and grandma cooked food at home as they hardly had the alternative to outsource.

-What made it special was the traditional food they made.
+What made it special was the traditional food they madde

 The love and affection that came from family and friends.

-The thoughts and efforts that went in to make it outstanding.
+The thoughts and efforts that went into making ordinary things remarkable.

 No one cared about the fanciness.
 Everyone just celebrated wholeheartedly.